Downhill Mountain Bike Buyers Guide

 A simple explanation of how tyre compounds work:

 - Soft compounds = more grip, but faster wearing

-- Mixed compound = often have soft side knobs for turning grip, and firm centre knobs for braking grip
+- Mixed compounds = often have soft side knobs for the turning grip, and firm centre knobs for braking grip

 Many riders opt for a soft front tire and a firmer rear tire to handle the braking of the back wheel

 DH tyre width ranges from 2.3″ to 2.8″.
 Most commonly people tend to run around 2.4″ to 2,5″.
 The compromise is wider tyres give better grip, but have slower rolling and give less frame clearance for muddy conditions.

 Do I Need DH Tyre Inserts

 So what do MTB tire inserts actually do?
 They are something you put inside your tyre to protect your rim from damage and help prevent punctures.
 These inserts are often made from foam or a pocket of air.
 With carbon rims becoming more common on DH bikes, tyre inserts are becoming more and more necessary to help protect people’s expensive rims.
 Do you need a tyre insert?
 This depends on the type of riding you are doing – if you ride lots of harsh rocks, and want to avoid getting a flat while protecting your rim then it could be a worthwhile thing to get.
 However, if you ride nice smooth trails, and you run alloy rims then you might not want to add the extra rotational mass to your wheels.

 Tyre pressure depends on many factors including your weight, the weather, riding style, etc. We have made a tyre pressure calculator to help you find a good starting point: Mountain Bike Tyre Pressure Calculator